Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Applying ADMM to the Ordered Ridge Regression

-where $y \in \mathbb{R}^{p}$ is a Lagrangian multiplier, and $\rho>0$ denotes a penalty parameter.
-Next, we applied ADMM to augmented Lagrangian Eq.(\ref{p4})\cite[sec~3.1]{boyd2011distributed}, which renders ADMM iterations as follows:

-Proximal gradient methods are well known for solving convex optimization problems for which the objective function is the sum of a smooth loss function and a non-smooth penalty function \cite{schmidt2011convergence,parikh2014proximal,boyd2011distributed}.
-A well-studied example is $\ell_{1}$ regularized least squares \cite{bogdan2013statistical,tibshirani1996regression}.
-It should be noted that an ordered $\ell_{1}$ norm is convex but not smooth.
-Therefore, these researchers used a proximal gradient method.
-In contrast, we employed an ADMM method because ADMM can solve convex optimization problems for which objective function is either the sum of a smooth loss function and a non-smooth penalty function or both loss and penalty function are smooth as well as ADMM also supports parallelism.
-In the ordered ridge regression, both loss and penalty function are smooth, whereas, in the ordered elastic net, loss function is a smooth and penalty function is a non-smooth.
+Proximal gradient methods are well known for solving convex optimization problems for which the objective function is the sum of a~smooth loss function and a~non-smooth penalty function \citep{schmidt2011convergence,parikh2014proximal,boyd2011distributed}.
+A well-studied example is $\ell_{1}$ regularized least squares \citep{bogdan2013statistical,tibshirani1996regression}.
+It should be noted that an~ordered $\ell_{1}$ norm is convex but not smooth.
+Therefore, these researchers used a~proximal gradient method.
+In contrast, we have employed an~ADMM method because ADMM can solve convex optimization problems for which the objective function is either the sum of a~smooth loss function and a~non-smooth penalty function or both loss and penalty function are smooth and ADMM also supports parallelism.
+In the ordered ridge regression, both loss and penalty function are smooth, whereas, in the ordered elastic net, loss~function is smooth and penalty function is non-smooth.

-\subsection{Scaled form}
+\subsection{Scaled Form}

-We can also define ADMM in scaled form by merging a linear and a quadratic term in augmented Lagrangian and then a scaled dual variable, which is shorter and more appropriate.
-The scaled dual form of ADMM iterations (Eq.\ref{p5}) can be expressed as
+We can also define ADMM in scaled form by merging a~linear and a~quadratic term in augmented Lagrangian and then a~scaled dual variable, which is shorter and more appropriate.
+The scaled dual form of ADMM iterations in Equation (\ref{p5}) can be expressed as follows:

-where $u = \frac{1}{\rho}y$, u is the scaled dual variable.
-Next, we can minimize the augmented Lagrangian Eq.(\ref{p4}) with respect to $x$ and $z$, successively.
-Minimizing Eq.(\ref{p4}) w.r.t., $x$ becomes $x$-subproblem Eq.(\ref{p6:1}) and it can be expressed as follows:
+where $u = \frac{1}{\rho}y$ and u is the scaled dual variable.
+Next, we can minimize the augmented Lagrangian in Equation (\ref{p4}) with respect to $x$ and $z$, successively.
+Minimizing Equation (\ref{p4}) with respect to $x$ becomes the $x$ subproblem of Equation (\ref{p6}a), and~it can be expressed as follows:

-Minimizing problem (\ref{p4}) w.r.t. $z$, we obtain Eq.(\ref{p6:2}), and it results in the following $z$-subproblem:

-Finally, the multiplier (i.e., the scaled dual variable $\emph{u}$) is updated in the following way:
+Minimizing problem Equation (\ref{p4}) w.r.t. $z$, we obtain Equation (\ref{p6}b), and~it results in the following $z$ subproblem: Finally, the~multiplier (i.e., the~scaled dual variable $\emph{u}$) is updated in the following way:

-\textbf{Optimality conditions:} Primal and dual feasibility are essential and adequate optimality conditions for ADMM (Eq.\ref{p3}) \cite{boyd2011distributed}.
+Optimality conditions: Primal and dual feasibility are essential and adequate optimality conditions for ADMM in Equation (\ref{p3})~\citep{boyd2011distributed}.
 Dual residual ($S^{k+1}$) and primal residual ($\gamma^{k+1}$) can be defined as follows:

-\textbf{Stopping criteria:} The stopping criterion for an ordered ridge regression is that primal and dual residuals must be small, namely
+Stopping criteria: The stopping criterion for an~ordered ridge regression is that primal and dual residuals must be small: